This post may contain affiliate links. Please read our disclosure policy.

 • Leave on your kitchen counter to cool before storing.
 Keeps in the fridge for up to 10 days.

-• You may top the zucchini bread with some walnuts or add in some walnuts into the batter before baking.
+• You may top the zucchini bread with some walnuts or add some walnuts into the batter before baking.

 Should you peel zucchini for zucchini bread?